 Where you plan to fish is another factor in deciding the type of kayak you’ll need.
 Are you fishing in moving or still water?
 Will you spend a lot of time sight fishing or trolling?

-Smaller lakes and ponds: If you’re fishing in flat calm waters where speed isn’t a concern, a shorter, sit-on-top kayak with stability may be a good choice, such as the Sea Ghost 110, Yellowfin 120 or Yellowfin 100.
+Smaller lakes and ponds: If you’re fishing in flat calm waters where speed isn’t quite as much of a concern, a shorter, sit-on-top kayak with stability and a decent amount of speed may be a good choice, such as the Sea Ghost 110, Yellowfin 120 or Yellowfin 100.

 In addition, if you want to add an outboard motor to your Shearwater or Cubera to get to the honey holes even faster or avoid bad weather, then you can add an awesome Bixpy J-1 Outboard Motor in moments.